MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-hololens-app.md

 # Known issues with the Dynamics 365 Guides HoloLens app

+## Why did my HoloLens display go blank for a few seconds when I placed a 3D model in the HoloLens app?

+If you place a large 3D model in the HoloLens app, the display may go blank for several seconds while the model is being processed by Dynamics 365 Guides.

 ## Why isn't my operator sessions data being saved to Microsoft Dataverse?

 We recently identified an issue with an update where Dynamics 365 Guides operator sessions data (for both authors and operators) has not been saved to Microsoft Dataverse.
 Users may notice that session data was not being recorded as early as October 15, depending on region.